ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Inter* Jbtlu’4 Statist It a.
+A gentleman claiming to be a friend ol
 the human rc.ee, and who keeps [|,v run ui
 facts, figures and babies, has just laid be­
 fore an ‘enquiring world,’ the following i